 Outside Glass and Fixtures

 Once the inside of the aquarium is cleaned, clean the hood, light, tank top, and outside glass.
 Regular glass cleaners contain ammonia, which is toxic to fish.
 Standard lime cleaners are even more toxic.
-It is strongly recommended that you use vinegar or cleaners designated as aquarium safe, and make sure you rinse the surfaces with a clean damp cloth.
+It is strongly recommended that you use vinegar or a cleaner designated as aquarium safe, and make sure you rinse the surfaces with a clean damp cloth.

 Clean the Filter Two Weeks Later